 Dr. Rojas-Flores examined the impact of immigration enforcement on Latino citizen—children’s psychological and academic well-being in the U.S. She is also engaged in collaborative international research examining the impact of community violence on parents, teachers, and adolescents living in El Salvador.
 In Columbia, as part of a multidisciplinary research team, she examines the challenges caused by forced migration and works to mobilize local religious communities to support people in situations of internal displacement (IDP's) recover and flourish.

 Dr. Rojas-Flores has produced a variety of mental health resources at the Thrive Center for Human Development, particularly for leaders who work with undocumented youth with and without DACA status.
 She is a member of several organizations including the International Society for Traumatic Stress Studies (ISTSS), Society for Research on Child Development (SRCD), and the Society for Community Research and Action (SCRA).

 Resources on DACA

 DACA Self-Care, Mental Health Series

-Dr. Lisseth Rojas-Flores and DACA recipient, Norma Ramirez examine the multidimensional identities of undocumented youth, and offer a self-care, mental health guide in support of their journeys toward thriving.
+Lisseth Rojas-Flores and DACA recipient, Norma Ramirez explore the multidimensional identities of undocumented youth and offer a self-care, mental health guide in support of their journeys toward thriving.